Sage/streamlinejs/lib/util/flows.md

   allocates a queue which may be used to send data asynchronously between two tasks.
   The returned queue has two methods:
   `data = q.get(_)`: dequeues an item from the queue.
 Waits if no element is available.
   `ok = q.put(data)`: queues an item.
 Returns true if the queue accepted it, false otherwise.
   The `max` option can be set to control the maximum queue length.
   When `max` has been reached `q.put(data)` does nothing and returns false.
+## Miscellaneous utilities
 * `results = flows.collect(_, futures)`
   collects the results of an array of futures